Hillary Clinton Slammed On Twitter For Lauding Controversial Policy [Opinion]

-Hillary Clinton is currently very vocal about numerous progressive development issues, and has on numerous occasions tweeted about some of them.
+Hillary Clinton is currently very vocal about numerous progressive development issues and has on numerous occasions tweeted about some of them.
 Just a few days ago, she used Twitter to laud a new move by New York to offer a scholarship plan to residents.
 Of course, this is very good news for students from poor backgrounds and should actually be a celebration for most in the state.

 Thanks to Pres Johnson & the entire Wellesley community.
 And congrats to Wellesley's first NCAA crew champions, thanks for the warm welcome! pic.twitter.com/ZpbDpmRECP